Initial attractiveness: Consequences

 The presence of initial attractiveness results in two important consequences one is the small degree cut-off (or small degree saturation).
+The degree saturation occurs because by using initial attractiveness we increase the probability of connecting to low degree nodes which flattens their probability in the degree distribution.

-The other on is the increased degree exponent of the degree distribution.
+Another consequence is the increased degree exponent of the degree distribution.
+This is important because it changes the properties of the network.
+The network becomes more homogeneous, closer to a random network, decreasing the size and frequency of the hubs.

 Small degree cut-off/saturation

 The small degree saturation is an empirical regularity – the number of nodes with low degree is smaller than it would be expected if a power law would describe the degree distribution.
 The reason why this appears is the following: initial attractiveness increases the probability that the node obtains connection with an arriving node.
-This increased attachment probability becomes marginal as the node obtains more connections – it does not effect the right tail of the distribution.
+This increased attachment probability becomes marginal as the node obtains more connections – it does not affect the right tail of the distribution.
 The degree distribution of a model with initial attractiveness can be described by the following: $p_k=C\cdot (k+A)^{-\gamma}$.

 Examples

 There are numerous real life networks when the degree distribution shows some kind of small degree cut-off.
 The following list offers some examples: